markomanninen/scribe-node/README.md

 Next steps are to retrieve authorization token and use it on your application to retrieve data from web service API.
 See Google analytics example at the end of the read me file.

+Note that I'm using offpage application mode for authorization.
+It means callback page is set to `oob` which causes service provider to show  verification code on browser window.
+Then you need to paste code to your application manually.
+Approach is a little bit different on fully pledged web appliations, that can hide this part of the process behind the screen.

 ## 1. Get authorization url

     get_authorization_url = (service) ->